serialseb/serialseb.github.com/_posts/2016/2016-06-10-progressivedotnet.md

 I'll be presenting a newer version of my [“versioning is evil – how to do without in your http apis”](https://serialseb.com/evilver/), with code samples.

-If you haven't yet, [Register now](https://t.co/7uUKicRSwH) and use the code SPECIAL_LDNUG_PROGNET for 40% off, but be quick, the offer expires soon!
+If you haven't yet, [register now](https://t.co/7uUKicRSwH) and use the code SPECIAL_LDNUG_PROGNET for 40% off, but be quick, the offer expires soon!